covcom/388COM/Week_05_AdapterViews and Fragments/README.md

     </string-array>
     ```

-    > There's no Biden - on 21st this month, he anounced he will not run for president in 2016.
+    > There's no Biden - on 21st this month, he announced he will not run for president in 2016.
 What a shame!

     > For the latest poll, click [here](http://www.realclearpolitics.com/epolls/latest_polls/president/).